What is Racking Equipment?

 2.3 Drive-In & Drive-Through Racking

-Drive-in and drive-through racking systems are designed for high-density storage, especially in cold storage or temperature-sensitive environments.
-These systems allow forklifts to enter the racking system and load or retrieve pallets without needing to remove others in the way.
+Drive-in, drive-through racking, great systems for high-density storage applications in the cold, or otherwise temperature-sensitive environments.
+Forklifts enter into the racking and set down or pick up pallets without having to take others out of the way.

-- Drive-In Racking: Forklifts enter from one side, storing products on a LIFO (last-in, first-out) basis.
+- Drive-In Racking: Forklifts enter from one side; product stores on a LIFO (last in, first out) basis.

-- Drive-Through Racking: Forklifts can enter from both sides, which supports a FIFO (first-in, first-out) method.
+- Drive-Through Racking: Forklifts can enter from both sides; this supports a FIFO (first in, first out) method.

-Cost Estimate: Drive-in racking systems usually cost between $200 to $400 per pallet position.
+Cost Estimate: Drive-in racking setups generally run between $200 and $400 for each pallet spot.

 How to Estimate the Cost of Racking Equipment for Your Warehouse